 - Streams – This object helps track the changes made to tables including inserts, updates, and deletes, as well as metadata about each change.
 This is Change Data Capture (CDC) which is a lifeline of data warehouse implementation.
 A changed table is made available to the user with the metadata columns indicating the type of DML operation.

 - Tasks – Once the code is deployed to Production, CI/CD pipelines are needed to automate the data ingestion process and scheduling it on regular basis is needed.
-Tasks can be created, and dependencies can be set so that once the master task is triggered all the downstream tasks are executed in a chain reaction.
+For Data Integration with Snowflake tasks can be created, and dependencies can be set so that once the master task is triggered all the downstream tasks are executed in a chain reaction.

 - Snowpipes – To load data continuously, Snowflake provides Snowpipes to enable loading data from files as soon as they are available in stage.
 Data gets loaded in micro-batches and is made available to the users